Global Trade Watch Staff Directory

 Elias Flamenco Rivera, Program Associate

 Elias is the Program Associate for Public Citizen’s Global Trade Watch.
 Prior to joining GTW, Elias served as Programs Associate for the Labor Council for Latin American Advancement (LCLAA), a nonprofit affiliated with the AFL-CIO and the Change to Win federation where he worked on various issue-based campaigns for the betterment of working families, such as civic participation and workers’ rights.
 In 2015, he was selected as Public Policy Fellow by the Congressional Hispanic Caucus Institute.
-As a Public Policy Fellow, Elias worked at the Tom Lantos Human Rights Commission in the U.S. House Committee on Foreign Affairs for the first half of his fellowship and at the Office of Congressman Chris Van Hollen for the second half.
-During his time at the Commission, Elias worked on a variety of human rights and assisted with the planning and execution of congressional briefings and hearings, as well assisting with legislative and constituent relations.
+As a Public Policy Fellow, Elias served at the Tom Lantos Human Rights Commission in the U.S. House Committee on Foreign Affairs and at the Office of Congressman Chris Van Hollen.
 He attended Towson University, where he earned a B.A. in International Studies and a minor in Anthropology.